 The most anticipated monuments and events in Paris in 2023

-It's no secret that the most popular shows in Paris are often sold out months in advance.
-So if you're planning to visit the City of Lights in 2023, it's best to start thinking about the shows you want to see now.
+It's no secret that the most popular shows in Paris often sell out months in advance.
+So, if you're planning a trip to the City of Lights in 2023, it's best to start thinking about the shows you want to see now.
 Here are some of the most anticipated shows in Paris over the next few years.

-The Eiffel Tower remains the most popular tourist destination in Paris, with more than 7 million visitors per year
+The Eiffel Tower remains the most popular tourist destination in Paris, with over 7 million visitors per year

-The Eiffel Tower is a monument that has enchanted visitors from around the world since its construction in 1889.
-More than 1,000 feet tall and located in the heart of the City of Lights, it is by far the most popular tourist destination in Paris with more than seven million visitors per year.
-Whether you stand at its base and admire its grandeur from afar, it's easy to understand why people are captivated by this amazing structure.
-With stunning views of Paris, visitors can take the elevator or climb the steps to experience its true beauty.
-The Eiffel Tower represents not only Paris, but also a bastion of history that shows that people can achieve extraordinary feats if they apply themselves to accomplish otherwise impossible tasks.
+The Eiffel Tower is a monument that has enchanted visitors from all over the world since its construction in 1889.
+Standing over 1,000 feet tall and located in the heart of the City of Lights, it is by far the most popular tourist destination in Paris, attracting more than seven million visitors annually.
+Whether you stand at its base and admire its grandeur from afar, it's easy to see why people are captivated by this stunning structure.
+Offering breathtaking views of Paris, visitors can take the elevator or climb the steps to discover its true beauty.
+The Eiffel Tower represents not only Paris but also a bastion of history, demonstrating that people can achieve extraordinary feats when they dedicate themselves to accomplishing otherwise impossible tasks.

-The Louvre Museum comes just behind, with more than 6 million visitors in 2016
+The Louvre Museum comes in second, with over 6 million visitors in 2016

 The Louvre Museum in Paris is a cultural powerhouse, attracting a staggering 6 million visitors in 2016 alone.
-As the world's largest and most popular museum, the Louvre hosts a wealth of works spectacular art from all eras, ranging from sculptures from ancient Greece to masterpieces by Michelangelo, Raphael and Delacroix.
-Even if you don't get to see all 35,000 works of art during your visit, many other attractions such as the Fontaine du Cheval and the apartments of Napoleon III make the experience even more remarkable.
-Although it is the second most visited museum after the Metropolitan Museum of Art in New York, the Louvre remains a must-see destination for anyone visiting Paris.
+As the world's largest and most popular museum, the Louvre houses a wealth of spectacular artwork from every era, ranging from ancient Greek sculptures to masterpieces by Michelangelo, Raphael, and Delacroix.
+Even if you don't have the chance to see all 35,000 works of art during your visit, numerous other attractions, such as the Fountain of the Horse and the apartments of Napoleon III, make the experience even more remarkable.
+While it is the second most visited museum after the Metropolitan Museum of Art in New York, the Louvre remains a must-see destination for anyone visiting Paris.

-Notre-Dame Cathedral is the third most popular tourist destination in Paris, with more than 5 million visitors each year
+Notre-Dame Cathedral is the third most popular tourist destination in Paris, with over 5 million visitors each year

-Notre-Dame Cathedral is truly a sight to behold.
-The third most popular tourist destination in Paris, it is a testament to French history and heritage that millions of people from around the world visit every year.
-It is one of the largest and most important Gothic cathedrals in Europe.
-It is adorned with thousands of sculptures, gargoyles and stained glass windows, making it an exquisite work of art and architecture.
-Its iconic location on an island in the middle of Paris has made it a symbol of all things French since the 12th century when its construction began.
+Notre Dame Cathedral is truly a sight to behold.
+The third most popular tourist destination in Paris, it stands as a testament to French history and heritage, attracting millions of visitors from around the world each year.
+It is one of the largest and most important Gothic cathedrals in Europe, adorned with thousands of sculptures, gargoyles, and stained-glass windows, making it an exquisite work of art and architecture.
+Its iconic location on an island in the heart of Paris has made it a symbol of all things French since the 12th century, when its construction began.
 Today, Notre Dame continues to be a beacon for those seeking culture and breathtaking beauty within the city limits.

-The Palace of Versailles is the fourth most popular tourist destination in Paris, with more than 4 million visitors each year
+The Palace of Versailles is the fourth most popular tourist destination in Paris, with over 4 million visitors each year

-The Palace of Versailles is a remarkable and breathtaking sight, which is why it is no surprise that it is one of the most popular tourist sites in Paris.
-Attracting more than 4 million people each year, Versailles offers its visitors a glimpse into the incredible history and architecture of French royalty.
-The vast palace has 2,300 rooms, surrounded by enormous manicured gardens complete with fountains, pools and spectacular sculptures.
-It also offers incredible views of the Versailles park with its grand avenues, green meadows and impeccable flower beds.
-Those who are lucky enough to visit it often leave with lasting memories of this majestic palace.
+The Palace of Versailles is a remarkable and breathtaking spectacle, which is why it's no surprise that it's one of the most popular tourist attractions in Paris.
+Attracting over 4 million people each year, Versailles offers visitors a glimpse into the incredible history and architecture of French royalty.
+The vast palace boasts 2,300 rooms, surrounded by enormous manicured gardens adorned with fountains, pools, and spectacular sculptures.
+It also offers stunning views of the Versailles grounds with their grand avenues, verdant meadows, and immaculate flowerbeds.
+Those fortunate enough to visit often leave with lasting memories of this majestic palace.

-The Musée d'Orsay is the fifth largest tourist destination in Paris, with more than 3 million visitors per year
+The Musée d'Orsay is the fifth most popular tourist destination in Paris, with over 3 million visitors per year

 The Musée d'Orsay in Paris is a truly spectacular and world-renowned art museum.
-It has an impressive permanent collection consisting largely of French Impressionist works, including masterpieces by renowned painters such as Monet, Manet and Renoir.
-The magnificent building itself was once used as a train station, which further enhances the unique character of the museum.
-This fascinating combination of art and architectural heritage has made the Musée d'Orsay the fifth most popular tourist destination in Paris, with more than 3 million visitors flocking each year to soak up its inspiring atmosphere, explore its galleries and delight in all the art it contains.
+It boasts an impressive permanent collection largely composed of French Impressionist works, including masterpieces by such celebrated painters as Monet, Manet, and Renoir.
+The magnificent building itself was once used as a train station, further enhancing the museum's unique character.
+This fascinating combination of art and architectural heritage has made the Musée d'Orsay the fifth most popular tourist destination in Paris, with over 3 million visitors flocking there each year to soak up its inspiring atmosphere, explore its galleries, and revel in all the art it contains.

 by LAURETTE THEATRE November 28, 2025